cesarvr/blog/content/post/image-streams.md

 <!--more-->

-In the last post we learn how to build software from source code to immutable images the next question you may ask is how you deploy this image.
-Deployment of software in OpenShift is handled by an entity called the deployment controller, aside from taking care of this task it also monitor the application state, making sure is always running.
-Let's deploy an image to see it in action.
+In the last post we learn how to build software from source code to immutable images, the next question you may ask is how you deploy this images.
+To deploy images Openshift use an entity called the deployment controller, which no only deploy applications using images from the registry, but also it make sure that those applications are always available.

-Let's deploy a simple Node.js application:
+Let's explore how it works by deploying a simple Node.js application:

 ```
 oc new-build nodejs~https://github.com/cesarvr/hello-world-nodejs --name node-build
 ```

-This builder creates and publish a new image in the image stream with the same name (*node-build*).
-To deploy it, we have to create a deployment controller pointing to its location in the registry.
+This command will build our code and creates an image then it push this image to the registry.
+Next step is to create the deployment controller to execute our application.

 ```
 oc create dc node-server --image=docker-registry.default.svc:5000/hello01/node-build